- Foam weatherstrip tape provided in rolls or pre-cut strips

 - Compressible foam seals against outside elements

 Foam and rubber weatherstripping can provide a significant reduction in heating or cooling bills.
-The California Energy Commission states:
+According to The California Energy Commission:

 “Floors, walls, ceilings, and doors and windows all combine to make up the “energy envelope” of your home.
 Weatherstripping seals around doors and windows to help make your home airtight.